 - Take a picnic!
 Although there are lots of amazing food vendors, it can be very expensive.
 You can take your own food and drink in with you so grab the cool-box and take your own picnic for the day!

 - The dog!
 All dogs are welcome at Badminton but must be kept on the lead at all times.

 There are loads of food vendors at Badminton selling all sorts of fantastic things!
 Pheasant rolls, hog roast, paella, vegan wraps, paninis, chocolate fondue, cheese on toast, greek lamb koftas and even wagyu beef burgers means there is something for everyone!

 As well as all the places that sell hot food, there are countless stalls selling cheeses, olives, condiments, nuts and all sorts of treats which you can add to your own picnics!
 Most of these vendors offer tasters, so you can pretty much walk around getting fed delicious cheeses, nuts, olives, specialty gins or vodkas and not pay a penny!
 Result!

 What about drinks, is there a Bar?

 There is loads of shopping that can be done at Badminton.
-Whether it’s animal feed, equestrian equipment, riding gear, equestrian saddlery, gardening bits and bobs, gifts, clothes, art, craft, homewares, horse transport or jewellery, they have it all!
-What is great is that most vendors do ‘show prices’ meaning the items for sale at Badminton are at exclusive sale prices that you won’t get in store on online!
+Whether it’s animal feed, equestrian equipment, riding gear, equestrian saddlery, gardening bits and bobs, gifts, clothes, art, craft, homewares, horse transport, or jewelry, they have it all!
+What is great is that most vendors do ‘show prices’ meaning the items for sale at Badminton are at exclusive sale prices that you won’t get in-store or online!